-This is probably the one single question I get asked the most frequently- “how do I extend a lease on my property?”
-The thing with leases is that they can significantly affect the value of a property.
-The sooner the lease is due to expire, the less the property is worth and the more expensive it can be to extend.
-Buyers usually look for properties that has a minimum of 95 years; anything below may scare away potential buyers.
+This is up there with one of the most frequently asked questions regarding home ownership- how do I extend a lease on my property?
+The thing with the duration of a lease is that it can significantly affect the value of a property.
+Ultimately, the sooner the lease is due to expire, the less the property is worth and the more expensive it can be to extend.
+Buyers usually look for properties that have a minimum of 95 years; anything below may scare away potential buyers.

-Before I conitnue, i’d just like to apologise for the really horrible “extension” analogy of the ladder image.
+Before I continue, I’d just like to apologise for the really horrible “extension” analogy of the ladder image.
 I seriously couldn’t think of anything more suitable :( If anyone has a better suggestion for an image, please let me know.
 Right, back to business…

 What is a lease?

 A lease simply means the right to occupy a property (usually a flat) for a period, which is generally set at 99 or 125 years.
 At the end of this time, although you can stay on as a tenant, the freeholder will own your property.
 For information on freehold and leasehold properties, you can go to my Freehold And Leasehold article.

 If a lease has less than 80 years unexpired when you seek to extend it then as part of the price you will have to pay what is known as a marriage value to the freeholder.
 This could be significant.
 It is a key reason why you should consider extending sooner rather than later.

 You may encounter difficulties if you want to sell your flat if the unexpired term is less than is regarded as mortgageable by most lenders.
 Different lenders have different criteria but they are generally looking for an unexpired term of at least 60 years.

 Here’s a quick guide on how you can extend your lease on your leasehold property:

 1) Check the details of your lease